We use affiliate links and may receive a small commission on purchases. Read more about us.

 The Best Brush for Huskies

-These are the exact tools I use everyday in my grooming shop on all double-coated breeds that come in.
+This is the exact dog brush and tools I use everyday in my grooming shop on all double-coated breeds that come in.
 My goal is to make sure that dog has no shedding left in them by the time they leave (or at least cut down shedding significantly).

 1. Undercoat Rake

 To get into that thick undercoat you’ll need an undercoat rake, which is a soft-edged metal comb that rakes deep into their coat to remove loose hair and mats.
-It's a very simple tool that massively reduces shedding, and is much more effective than your typical brush.
+It's a very simple tool that massively reduces shedding, and is much more effective than your typical dog brush.
 Also, dogs absolutely love the feeling!